CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 # Advanced-Stock-Market-Trading-Bot-Version-2

-This Advanced Stock Market Robot seems to be working great so far.
+This Advanced Stock Market Robot seems to be working great.
+Important note: This Stock Market Robot will quickly sell any stocks that decrease in value, even just by 1 penny to prevent losing any money at all during the 2023 Stock Market Recession.

 Important Instructions:
 1. Place this program into "buy more stocks mode"